 By Dare County Health and Human Services

-1 individual is asymptomatic and acquired the virus by direct contact with an individual who tested positive outside of Dare County.
+33 (85%) acquired the virus by direct contact with an individual or individuals who were positive for COVID-19.

 Each week we review the 4 key metrics associated with disease investigation and surveillance.
 The metrics are: